-Please note though: I'm more than happy to give you tips and answer questions about Norway in my free-time.
-However before you send me a whole list of questions, please keep in mind that this website is run by me on evenings and weekends as I work full-time elsewhere.
-I provide lots of infos already in my guidebook to Tromso and my free resource library, as well as the blog.
+Please note though: I'm more than happy to give you tips and answer questions about Norway.
+However before you send me a whole list of questions, please keep in mind that I already provide lots of infos in my guidebook to Tromso and my free resource library, as well as the blog.
 You can also check out the Scandinavia and Nordics Travel Facebook group that I'm hosting with a few other girls!

 1.)
 I’M PLANNING ON VISITING TROMSO.
 DO YOU HAVE SOME TIPS FOR ME?

 Absolutely!
 I’ve written a 40 page guidebook on all you need to know about Tromso before visiting, that you can download here.